 Whether you have a yoga class on the Upper East Side, hair appointment in Soho, or dinner in Flatiron, it’s not always easy to navigate New York City.
 Made for travelers and locals alike, we have a round-up of the top apps for getting around the Big App-le.
 Some are for avid public transit users, cab takers, the growing cyclist crowd, and one solely focused on Central Park.

 This 24-hour, no Internet needed Subway Map is a simple, scrollable and zoomable guide for ALL subway lines, connections, and stops.
 KickMap was rated one of the best 2012 Apple Apps for NYC in Manhattan.
 A subway map that works underground where the subway actually operates, seems pretty great to us.

-With over 2 million users, HopStop still reigns the public transportation app throne.
+With millions of users, HopStop still reigns the public transportation app throne.
 With walking, subway, car, and bus directions, HopStop operates like Google Maps giving the best instructions from your starting and ending points.
 This app even has realtime updates about delays and offers advice for detours.
-Our favorite part is the cost: free ninety-nine.

 3. NYC Mate